Dacili/RequireJS/README.md

 # RequireJS
 https://requirejs.org/docs/api.html

+## What is a module in JS?
+Splitting JavaScript programs up into separate modules that can be imported when needed.
+(rather than keeping it in a single file and moving those pieces to other files or projects.)
+Modules can contain functions, variables, and objects that perform specific functions.

+## Modular JS libraries and frameworks:
+#### 1. CommonJS
+is a project to standardize the module ecosystem for JavaScript outside of web browsers.
+CommonJS's specification of how modules should work is widely used today for server-side JavaScript with **Node.js**.
+#### 2. AMD-based module systems such as RequireJS
+AMD is a JavaScript specification that defines an interface for writing and loading modules, such that the module and its dependencies can be asynchronously loaded.

+#### 3. Webpack
+webpack is a static module bundler for modern JavaScript applications

+#### 4. Babel
+is a JavaScript compiler

 ## Ways to execute JS script
 There are several ways an external script can be executed:
 - **async**: The script is downloaded *in parallel* to parsing the page and *executed* as soon as it is available (**before parsing completes**)